Myles Straw Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks second in MLB with a collective 9.9 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.8 K/9, the second-best in MLB.

-- The Twins have a 3.44 team ERA that ranks third across all league pitching staffs.
+- The Twins have a 3.34 team ERA that ranks third among all league pitching staffs.

-- Twins pitchers combine to surrender the seventh-fewest home runs in baseball (30 total, 0.9 per game).
+- Twins pitchers combine to allow 30 home runs (0.9 per game), the sixth-fewest in the league.

-- Ober (1-0) gets the start for the Twins, his third of the season.
+- The Twins will send Gray (4-0) to the mound to make his seventh start of the season.
+He is 4-0 with a .77 ERA and 41 strikeouts in 35 2/3 innings pitched.

-- In his most recent time out on Saturday, the righty threw 5 2/3 innings against the Kansas City Royals, allowing one earned run while surrendering four hits.
+- In his most recent appearance on Sunday against the Kansas City Royals, the right-hander went six innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.